-Prerequisite(s): 1 of MAT114(Precalculus), MPL(Math Placement Level 4); CSC210(Data Structures)
+Prerequisite(s): 1 of CSC210(Data Structures), CSC341(Data Structures); 1 of MAT114(Precalculus), MPL(Math Placement Group 4)

 Advanced Topics in Computer Science

 Study of advanced topics from areas of computer science not included in other courses.
 This course may be repeated, but may not be counted more than twice as part of the requirements for the major.